-Year Ended June 30, 1e 30, 2015 2014 Unrecognized tax benefits, beginning of period \$ 3,142 \$ 2,923 Increases for previously recognized positions 123 102 Reductions as a result of a lapse of the applicable statue of limitations (1,197) (166) Increases for currently recognized positions 122 283 Unrecognized tax benefits, end of period \$ 2,190 \$ 3,142
+Year Ende d Ju ne 30, 2016 2015 Unrecognized tax benefits, beginning of period \$ 2,190 \$ 3,142 Increases for previously recognized positions 79 123 Reductions as a result of a lapse of the applicable statue of limitations (1,197) Increases for currently recognized positions 302 122 Reductions for previously recognized positions deemed effectively settled (681) Reductions for previously recognized positions (324) Unrecognized tax benefits, end of period \$ 1,566 \$ 2,190

-The \$2,190 of unrecognized tax benefits as of June 30, 2015, if released, would reduce income tax expense.
+The \$1,566 of unrecognized tax benefits as of June 30, 2016, if released, would reduce income tax expense.

-The Company's major tax jurisdiction is the U.S. and the open tax years are fiscal 2011 through 2015.
+The Company's major tax jurisdiction is the U.S. and the open tax years are fiscal 2011 through 2016.

 The Company is currently under audit by the Internal Revenue Service for fiscal year 2013.
-There have been no significant changes to the status of this examination during the year ended June 30, 2015.
+As of June 30, 2016, the IRS has presented an agreement that would lead to the conclusion of the audit; the Company continues to negotiate specific terms of this agreement.
 It is reasonably possible that within the next 12 months the Company's unrecognized tax benefits, exclusive of interest, may decrease by up to \$757 at the conclusion of the audit.
 We expect that the decrease, if recognized, would not affect the effective tax rate.